hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 _Please Note: The list is very aggressive so please ensure that you add your own "Custom filtering rules" for domains you want to allow. e.g: @@||nexusmods.com^$important_

-As of version 2.2 the list is more cleaned up, optimized and better than ever.
+As of version 2.3 the list is more cleaned up, optimized and better than ever.

 ## News

-* 2.3 is coming out soon, I'm testing it over the next 2 weeks (end of August 2020).
-* 2.2 is out.
-The major change is that going forward updates will be sporadic and less frequent.

-This is since I've found no reasonable way to upload a file or commit to github on a schedule.

-(For me it never remembers the authenication long enough)
+Version 2.3 is out.
+* Added a few new lists
+* Additional cleanup done

 ## Usage 📐